 If you have no one you can appoint to decide for you, or do not want to appoint someone, you can also give specific instructions about treatment in advance.
 Those instructions can be written and are often referred to as a Living Will.

 Your right to decide about treatment also includes the right to decide about cardiopulmonary resuscitation (CPR).
 CPR is an emergency treatment to restart the heart and lungs when your breathing or circulation stops.

 Sometimes doctors and patients decide in advance that CPR should not be provided, and the doctor gives the medical staff an order not to resuscitate (DNR order).
 If your physical or mental condition prevents you from deciding about CPR, someone you appoint, your family members, or others close to you can decide.
 A brochure on CPR and your rights under New York law is available from your health care provider.

 Organ and Tissue Donation

 There is one more thing to consider while doing advanced planning for health care - organ and tissue donation.
-By completing an anatomical gifts card and notifying your family and agent, you can make a gift of improved quality of life or even life itself to another person in the event of your death.
+By completing an anatomical gift card and notifying your family and agent, you can make a gift of improved quality of life or even life itself to another person in the event of your death.

 Thousands of people wait each year for transplants which, today, are very successful.
 But the need is much greater than the organs available.
-Patients wait for these organs...hearts, livers and kidneys.
+Patients wait for these organs...hearts, livers, and kidneys.
 They wait for tissues...bone, corneas and heart valves.
 Donated organs and tissues from one person can help many people...to see clearly again, to walk on a strong leg, to stay off a kidney dialysis machine, to live!

-The medical condition of the organs and tissues at the time of death determine what can be donated.
+The medical condition of the organs and tissues at the time of death determines what can be donated.
 Since we don’t know the future, all of us should consider ourselves possible donors.
 We can pledge now to be a future donor.

 There are never costs to the organ or tissue donor’s family for the donation.